Qihuiwang3/JID-4121-LMCFilm/README.md

 - For this release, users can now enter a class code, select a class section, choose a reservation time, and add or remove necessary equipment.
 These actions are seamlessly integrated into a shopping cart and checkout process.
 - For this release, users can now make payments via PayPal and will receive a barcode and confirmation email upon completion.

+#### Bug Fixes

+- Fixed class login code to prevent any code from being submitted.
+- Fixed the filtering of equipment into packages and single items immediately after calling equipment API.

 #### Known Issues

 - Equipment in the shopping cart is not saved when users navigate back to make changes.